zymogen/zymogen/README.md

 ### What is zymogen?

 Zymogen aims to be an optimizing interpreter and eventual bytecode compiler + virtual machine for functional languages.

+This is primarily a project/test environment to learn more about the lambda calculus, compilers, and language transformations/optimizations